CMPS-6100/lab-06-template/lab-07.md

 Binary Search Tree code is given to you in `bst.py`.

 1. Implement `traverse_preorder` which takes in a list and adds each element of the tree to the list in the order that they are visited.
-Ensure that `test_traverse_preorder_1` and `test_traverse_preorder_2` passes.
+Ensure that `test_traverse_preorder_1` and `test_traverse_preorder_2` pass.

 2. Implement `traverse_inorder` which takes in a list and adds each element of the tree to the list in the order that they are visited.
-Ensure that `test_traverse_inorder` and `test_traverse_inorder_random` passes.
+Ensure that `test_traverse_inorder` and `test_traverse_inorder_random` pass.

 3. Implement `traverse_postorder` which takes in a list and adds each element of the tree to the list in the order that they are visited.
-Ensure that `test_traverse_postorder_1` and `test_traverse_postorder_2` passes.
+Ensure that `test_traverse_postorder_1` and `test_traverse_postorder_2` pass.

 ### Unit Tests